Skip to content

 People seem to pay much more for art and “handmade” stuff on Etsy than anywhere else.

-As for exactly how much, it depends on your work.
-How much time and effort you put into each individual artwork.
+As for exactly how much, it depends on your work and how much time and effort you put into each individual artwork.

 Take a look around on Etsy and price your work accordingly.